 An underlayment is crafted to sit beneath metal roofing, providing thermal protection and weatherproofing for your property.
 Without the use of an underlayment a metal roof can be extremely loud whenever the rain starts to pour, uncomfortably frosty through the winter months and unbearably warm in the summer, so there’s really no questioning the fact that your metal roof will benefit from the addition of underlayment.
 However, there are 3 main materials that work well when crafting quality underlayment, and it’s vital that you can find out which is the best style for your specific metal roofing needs.
 So, what are your options, and which of these should you choose to get the most out of your metal roof underlayment?

-Felt underlayment is referred to using several different names, including felt paper, roofing tar paper, as well as the more complex chemical name, asphalt-soaked felt.
+Felt underlayment is referred to using several different names, including felt paper, roofing tar paper and the more complex chemical name, asphalt-soaked felt.
 Felt underlayment is likely to be the most common style of metal roof underlayment material used on heavily sloping roofs, making it readily accessible as an easy-to-purchase addition.
 It’s generally more affordable compared with other styles of underlayment, and it’s super water resistant meaning water is unlikely to penetrate the roof even under harsh weather conditions.
 Unfortunately there are several disadvantages, such as it’s generally short life span and it’s unsuitability for hot environments.
 To add to this, the materials used in felt underlayment are not widely recycled, so a large amount of waste product is left when your roof requires an update.

 Synthetic Sheet Underlayment